 Mr. Brown drilled a producing oil well in 1946 in Valentine Field, Lafourche Parish, Louisiana, and continued drilling the field until his death in 1959.
 Valentine Field was one of the great discoveries in south Louisiana and established Mr. Brown as one of the state's largest independent oil producers.

 The Browns owned and raced thoroughbred horses all over the country.
 The horses raced under the Browns' signature colors - white with a black "B" and black stars.
 Some of their famous horses' names were: Brownie, Gigantic, Cabildo, Listcapade, El Baba and Tenacious.
 Their horses won many races over many of the country's famous race tracks.

-The majority of the Browns' charitable endeavors during their lifetimes were anonymous with the exception of a shelter for the New Orleans SPCA and the memorial recreation center in the Joe W. Brown Park.
-In 1957 the donation of 163 acres of property for the park was estimated to be worth in excess of 1 million dollars.
+The majority of the Browns' charitable endeavors during their lifetimes were anonymous with the exceptions of a shelter for the New Orleans SPCA and the memorial recreation center in Joe W. Brown Park.
+In 1957 the Browns' donation of 163 acres of property for the New Orleans park was estimated to be worth in excess of 1 million dollars.

 Mrs. Brown helped guide the direction of the Foundation until her death in 1989.
 A long-time employee and friend of Mr. and Mrs. Brown, Mr. D. Paul Spencer now operates the Foundation with a deep sense of pride and dedication on behalf of the Browns.

 The efforts of the Foundation are restricted to the states of Louisiana and Mississippi.
 The focus is on South Louisiana, the New Orleans area and the Mississippi Gulf Coast.